coherence-community/coherence-demo/README.md

    > carried out in a safe manner (checking service statusHA values) to ensure no data is lost.
    > You can confirm this by checking the number of positions are the same as before the scale-down was initiated.

+10. Uninstall the Coherence Cluster

+    Use the following to uninstall the Coherence cluster.

+    ```bash
+    kubectl delete --namespace coherence-demo-ns -f primary-cluster.yaml
+    ```

 ### Enable Federation on Kubernetes

 You must use Oracle Coherence 12.2.1.4.0 or later for Federation to work within Kubernetes.